 The Deal Structuring Dimension

-Both subleasing and lease buyouts support lean office strategies and portfolio optimization.
 What most companies miss is the structuring dimension — the timing of rent abatement, the front-loading of recovery, and the interplay between the sublease income stream and the head lease obligation can be engineered to target specific accounting outcomes.
+In one recent transaction, we structured a sublease where rent abatement was pushed 18 months out and rent was front-loaded, maximizing near-term cash recovery for a client facing a pending business disposition.

 Questions about your real estate situation?

 I work with tenants, owner-occupiers, and broker partners across every market.
-If this article raised a question specific to your portfolio or deal, reach out directly.

 Start a Conversation